 We have mounted the smaller hole saw of 3.8 cm or 1.5 inches to our drill, and we aligned it on the measured points, make sure not to drill through, as we’ll turn the panel and continue drilling from the other side.

 Check if your drill head isn’t filled with leftover wood every now and then.
 Then, clean it before continuing drilling; you can use a screwdriver.

 Once you drill through, we have our ventilation holes.

 2.5.
 Measure Dowel Holes

-An important part of our biltong box is adding the 4 dowels to our box.
-Place both panels in front of you with the inside facing up and the backside towards you.
+An important part of our biltong box is adding the 4 dowels to the box.
+Place both panels in front of you, with the inside facing up and the backside towards you.
 We will now measure the drill holes for our dowels.
 They will be drilled on the top side of each panel.

-So let’s measure first 2.5 cm or 1 inch from the top of the right panel, actually make sure to start measuring from the top of the hypotenuse as indicated on-screen.
-We’ll again measure two separate points to align our tape measure.
+So let’s measure first 2.5 cm or 1 inch from the top of the right panel; make sure to start measuring from the top of the hypotenuse as indicated on-screen.
+We’ll again measure two different points to align our tape measure.

 When the tape measure is nicely aligned on our two points, we place a mark every 7 cm or 2.76 inches.
 These are the four points that will be used to add the dowels to.

 We now do the same on the top side of the left panel.